meyvain/meyvain.com/content/portfolio/Beyond the Client's Assumptions.md

 We had conducted multi-geography on-site ethnography (we’ve been in China, US, France and Germany) in various operating theatres and conducted numerous In-Depth Interviews with interventionalists and specialists as we embedded ourselves in the field.

-In the process, we identify quite a lot of needs and opportunities – and so we involved Key Opinion Leaders from the industry to help our clients to prioritise those needs through alignment workshops to drive the next phase of innovation with much better clarity and strategic alignment.
+In the process, we identify quite a lot of needs and opportunities – and so we involve Key Opinion Leaders from the industry to help our clients to prioritise those needs through alignment workshops to drive the next phase of innovation with much better clarity and strategic alignment.

 ## Deliverables